dills003/Advanced_Lane_Finding-Project4/writeup.md

 ![alt text][image4]

-The code for this step is contained in the second code cell of the Juypter notebook(P4ScratchPad.ipynb) titled "Step 3: Thresholding".
-Or in lines 304-336 of the FinalOutputMovie.py file.
+The code for this step is contained in the second code cell of the Juypter notebook(P4ScratchPad.ipynb) titled "Step 4: Perspective Transform".
+Or in lines 338-356 of the FinalOutputMovie.py file.
 Most of the code was taken from the lectures and quizes.

-*4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?*
+*4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial.*

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:
+To find the lane-line pixel and fit their positions, I used what we did in lecture and on the quizes.
+My function expects to hae a binary image input into it.
+I first created a histogram to find the most common points of the input image.
+I then used a sliding window to identify the non-zero pixels in the image and created a giant list.
+I then used numpy's polyfit to fit a polynomial fit nice line to to the found pixels.
+Below is what this step looks like:

 ![alt text][image5]

+The code for this step is contained in the second code cell of the Juypter notebook(P4ScratchPad.ipynb) titled "Step 4: Perspective Transform".
+Or in lines 338-356 of the FinalOutputMovie.py file.
+Most of the code was taken from the lectures and quizes.

 *5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.*

-I did this in lines # through # in my code in `my_other_file.py`
+The code for this step is contained in the second code cell of the Juypter notebook(P4ScratchPad.ipynb) titled "Step 5: Curved Lines".
+Or in lines 108-183 of the FinalOutputMovie.py file.
+Most of the code was taken from the lectures and quizes.

 *6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.*